-- a) The first incident of academic dishonesty will result in a zero "0" on the test, quiz, or assignment, and parent/guardian notification. - b) The second incident in the same class will result in a "0" on the test, quiz, or assignment, and the parent/guardian notification. - c) The third incident during the school year, in any class, may result in a suspension.
+- a) The first incident of academic dishonesty will result in a zero "0" on the test, quiz, or assignment, and parent(s)/guardian(s) notification. - b) The second incident in the same class will result in a "0" on the test, quiz, or assignment, and the parent(s)/guardian(s) notification. - c) The third incident during the school year, in any class, may result in a suspension.